-This work consisted of building a rootless dike along the left bank near RM 3.0 (Figure 8) and four bendway weirs along the right descending (right) bank at RM 2.2 and RM 2.6.
+This work consisted of building a rootless dike along the left bank near RM 3.0 (Figure 9) and four bendway weirs along the right descending (right) bank at RM 2.2 and RM 2.6.
 Under the Project, bendway weirs are built within the navigation channel, which is relatively deep and swift compared to MCB habitat.
-The physical conditions in the navigation channel effectively "zero out" the chub model (i.e., HSI = 0) prior to construction of bendway weirs, meaning these structures would not affect the HSI score, and do not need to be considered during mitigation assessments.
-The only work area component considered in this assessment is the rootless dike at RM 3.0 which was built 615 ft long, to a design elevation of 296 NGVD (+18 ft LWRP), and with two large notches.
+The physical conditions in the navigation channel effectively "zero out" the chub model (i.e., HSI = 0) prior to construction of bendway weirs, meaning these structures would not affect the HSI score, and therefore, do not need to be considered during mitigation assessments.
+The only work area component considered in this assessment is the rootless dike at RM

-Figure 8.
-2012 Aerial imagery of the Eliza Point-Greenfield Bend Phase 3 work area, including the new rootless dike structure (white), and bendway weirs along the right bank (red).
+Figure 9.
+2012 Aerial imagery of the Eliza Point-Greenfield Bend Phase 3 work area, including the new rootless dike structure (white), bendway weirs along the right bank (red), and total area of influence (blue).